RohanJoshi28/LitReel-Project/README.md

 - **Structured JSON logs:** Logs are written in JSON format with useful context (route, user, response time, etc.) and saved to `instance/logs/litreel.log`.
 - **Log verbosity levels:** Use `LOG_VERBOSITY` to control how much gets logged—`none` for silence, `essential` for warnings/errors only, or `verbose` for full debugging output.
 - **Database log backup:** When Supabase credentials are configured, warnings and errors are also saved to the `app_logs` table for long-term storage.
-- **Custom 404 page:** When users visit a path that doesn't exist, they see a friendly error page instead of a generic browser error.
+- **Error Handling:** When users visit a path that doesn't exist, they see a friendly error page instead of a generic browser error.
+Many features like the upload book feature, RAG feature, and text to speech feature are wrapped in try/catch blocks that display user-friendly error messages.
+Additionally, I added a rate limit of one book getting processed at a time.

 ## Evaluation
 - Qualitatively, the micro-lessons that Gemini come up with are engaging and relevant to the book.
 Without prompt engineering, the lessons were significantly less engaging.
 Example micro-lesson from the book "Sapiens":